steqeq/0000/README.md

 ## Precision Issue in AMD RADEON™ PRO VII and AMD RADEON™ VII

-In AMD Radeon™ Pro VII AND AMD Radeon™ VII, the Tensorflow XLA path can cause a precision issue.
+In AMD Radeon™ Pro VII AND AMD Radeon™ VII, a precision issue can occur when using the Tensorflow XLA path.

 This issue is currently under investigation.